-Configuring ThousandEyes for Splunk Cloud or Enterprise using API
+Configuring ThousandEyes for Splunk Cloud or Enterprise using the API

 This section describes how to create a data stream using ThousandEyes for OpenTelemetry API to Splunk Cloud Platform or Splunk Enterprise.
 This enables you to start receiving ThousandEyes data in Splunk products.